 23 November 2016 In a freedom of information case, the European Court of Justice rules that safety tests conducted by the chemical industry and used by regulators to assess the dangers of pesticides must be disclosed .
 7 December 2016 ECHA organises a hearing on glyphosate.
 9 December 2016 EFSA releases the confidential industry studies to a small group of individuals, under strict conditions and with large parts redacted.
 10 January 2017 Green members of the European Parliament insist on the full disclosure of the studies.
 The Commission officially registers the European Citizens' Initiative on glyphosate.
-8 February 2017 Civil society groups across Europe launch the European Citizens' Initiative to ban glyphosate and protect people and the environment from toxic pesticides 14 February 2017 The Commission issues a legislative proposal to change the decision-making rules under the so-called "comitology" procedure that is used for pesticide approvals, among other things.
+8 February 2017 Civil society groups across Europe launch the European Citizens' Initiative to ban glyphosate and protect people and the environment from toxic pesticides.
+14 February 2017 The Commission issues a legislative proposal to change the decision-making rules under the so-called "comitology" procedure that is used for pesticide approvals, among other things.
 If adopted, the new rules would allow the Commission to claim that it has the backing of a qualified majority when in reality only a small number of countries voted in favour.
-To come: 6-10 and 14-15 March 2017 ECHA is to discuss the hazard classification of glyphosate.
-Mid-March 2017 EFSA is to respond to the request by politicians for full disclosure of the industry studies.
-29 May - 2 June and 5- 9 June 2017 ECHA is to adopt its opinion on the hazard classification of glyphosate.
+14 March 2017 EFSA denies members of the European Parliament full access to unpublished industry studies.
+15 March 2017 ECHA announces that glyphosate should not be classified as a carcinogen.
+16 May 2017 The Commission says it wants to propose another 10-year licence for glyphosate.
+1 June 2017 Green MEPs take EFSA to court over access to glyphosate safety studies.
+To come: 13 June 2017 The European Parliament will hear from the Commission about the steps it is taking "to ensure that the decision on the renewal of the approval of glyphosate is based on credible and independent scientific findings", and whether it will "investigate alleged undue influence from the applicant" May - June 2017 Around 10 to 15 weeks after adoption on 15 March, ECHA is to submit its glyphosate opinion to the European Commission.
+June - July 2017 The Commission is to issue a proposal on the future of glyphosate.
 August 2017 EFSA is to publish an opinion on potential hormone-disrupting effects of glyphosate.
 September 2017 EFSA is to publish an opinion on the impact of glyphosate residues in feed on animal health, and a review of maximum residue levels in food and feed.
-October 2017 The Commission is to issue a proposal on the future of glyphosate.
-November 2017 EU governments are to vote on the Commission's proposal.
-December 2017 A final decision is expected before the current EU glyphosate licence runs out on 31 December 2017.
+September - October 2017 EU governments are to vote on the Commission's proposal.
+November - December 2017 The Commission is to take a decision based on the vote by EU governments.
+The EU glyphosate licence runs out six months after the formal submission of the ECHA opinion to the European Commission.

-Note:
+Note